robin-raymond/zax.io/composition.md

 ##### Zax runtime downcast

-In the Zax language, the keyword `managed` must be included on the type declaration where a type might be used as a source of conversion using the `outerof` operator.
-The `outerof` keyword will use this overhead RTTI properties to perform a conversion if it is allowed.
+In the Zax language, the keyword `managed` must be included on the type declaration where a type might be used as a source of conversion using the `outer of` operator.
+The `outer of` keyword will use this overhead RTTI properties to perform a conversion if it is allowed.
 As runtime type information requires additional resource overhead for a given type, the `managed` keyword signals the type needs to include the overhead whenever the type is instantiated.

 ````zax
 // additional overhead is required on the A type to convert from the base